gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

-        * Remember that clear outliers are an example of a violation of the normality assumption but some outliers may just influence the regression line and make it fit poorly for the results of the observations and this issue will be more clearly observed in the residuals vs fitted.
+        * Remember that clear outliers are an example of a violation of the normality assumption but some outliers may just influence the regression line and make it fit poorly and this issue will be more clearly observed in the residuals vs fitted than in the QQ-plot.

 * **No influential points**